Suggestion: Watch the 5 minutes video tutorial before reading this article

 The rental income tax is 10% and paid annually.

 A capital gains tax of 20% is paid by corporations and paid when selling property.

 Renting Out Property in Cambodia

-You have no particular issues to rent out property in Cambodia and a local agent can help you to find and manage tenants.
+You have no particular issues to rent out a property in Cambodia and a local agent can help you to find and manage tenants.

 Normally, this can be done by the agent that helped you to buy the property and they’ll manage all the communication with the tenants.